-Low-orbiting satellite initiatives by SpaceX, Amazon and others seek to instantly bring internet to places all over the world where coaxial and fiber-optic cables don’t reach.
-Plus, the technology will elevate satellite internet from an “available” service to a truly desirable one.
+LEO satellite initiatives by Starlink, Amazon’s Project Kuiper and others seek to instantly bring internet to places all over the world where coaxial and fiber-optic cables don’t reach.
+Plus, the technology elevates satellite internet from an “available” service to a truly desirable one.

 Satellite internet is currently burdened with high latency, relatively slow speeds and strict data limits.
-Low-orbit satellites will drastically lessen the traditional shortcomings of satellite internet, establishing a service that will likely rival cable or fiber-optic internet.
+LEO satellites drastically lessen the traditional shortcomings of satellite internet, establishing a service that will likely rival cable or fiber-optic internet.

-These satellites will offer a quality internet connection to places that otherwise wouldn’t have one, and bring healthy competition to the places that do.
+These satellites offer a quality internet connection to places that otherwise wouldn’t have one and bring healthy competition to the places that do.

 Right now, SpaceX and Telesat are the only companies currently deploying LEO satellites for satellite internet service, but as we mentioned above, Amazon’s Project Kuiper is following close behind with launches planned over the next five years.